dimforge/ncollide/docs/collision_detection_pipeline.md

    `margin` will be considered disjoint.

 If the two shapes request different query types, only the simplest is performed.
-For example, one shape having a `::Contact(prediction1)` query type interacting with a shape with a `::Proximity(margin2)` query type will result in a proximity query.
-In other words, the first `::Contact(...)` query type is implicitly reinterpreted as `::Proximity(...)`.
+For example, one shape having a `::Contacts(prediction1)` query type interacting with a shape with a `::Proximity(margin2)` query type will result in a proximity query.
+In other words, the first `::Contacts(...)` query type is implicitly reinterpreted as `::Proximity(...)`.

 ## World-scale geometric queries